woeterman94/pipeline-wiki/src/content/en/docs/Workflows/How to Use Environment-specific Variables/_index.md

+---
+title: How to Use Environment-specific Variables in GitHub Actions Workflows
+weight: 5
+categories: [Automation]
+tags: [GitHub Actions, variables, secrets, environments, CI/CD]
+description: >
+  How to configure your GitHub Actions workflows so that variables are automatically set based on the environment you deploy to.
+---

 # How to Use Environment-specific Variables in GitHub Actions Workflows

 When working with multiple environments like **development (dev)**, **acceptance (acc)**, and **production (prod)**, it's common to need different configuration values for each.
 GitHub Actions provides a powerful way to set up environment-specific variables using **GitHub Environments** and environment-scoped variables/secrets.